mermehr/redmind-docs/notes/Tools/parrot-docker-lab..md

 # Parrot Lab (Docker)

 A minimal, no-bullshit Parrot Security workstation running in Docker with GUI apps, host networking, and a persistent home.
-No VM drama, full CPU, reverse shells “just work”.
+No VM drama, full CPU, reverse shells.

 ---